Your brand story is what sets you apart from your competition and makes your audience connect to you.

 For example, if your brand is all about fun and energy, your brand imagery could have lots of bright colors and graphics.

 But if your brand is more corporate and serious, your brand imagery could consist of more sombre colors, and boxed elements.

-So your brand imagery decisions like the color palette, fonts, and photography, should match your brand personality.
+So your brand imagery decisions like the color palette, fonts, and photography, should match your brand adjectives based on your brand personality.

 You should always create a brand story that will help you identify your positioning and personality along with your brand imagery and brand messaging.

 Check out my complete guide on creating a brand story.